 You can even set up a deviled egg bar with a bunch of different toppings.
 That way, your guests can choose their favorite flavors!

-You can make these ahead of time, but they’re better when you make them the same day you plan to serve them.
+Yes, you can make these ahead of time!
+They are better when you make them the same day you plan to serve them, though.

 Love healthy appetizers?
 Here are a few more recipes to try:

 - Lemon Avocado Hummus (vegan, gluten free)